Even if you’re happy and believe that your job will be around for a while, there are good reasons to have multiple income streams.

 Having multiple income sources can stop this vicious cycle and increase your disposable income.
 And with more cash coming in each month, it’ll be easier to cover your monthly expenses, which might reduce some of your financial worries.

 Go through the budgeting process to get a better picture of your current financial situation.
-Through the process, you can calculate your cash flow–the money in and out within a month.
+You can calculate your cash flow through the process–the money in and out within a month.
 After completing the process, use budget apps to keep you on track and monitor your progress with less effort.
 Find the best budgeting app to help you.

 5. Fallback career